chadhoang/ecs154a-SS1-2020/lab4/lab4.rst

 that this data is available, the routing must be a part of the ALU.

 Note: When routing the status word to the output, the zero flag should be bit 0, the carry flag should be bit 1, and the overflow flag should be bit 2.
 All other bits must be set to zero.
+You need to think about how you will hold the status word for the last operation so that it can be supplied when the ALU receives a MSW instruction.
+This is a little bit tricky, think about under what conditions you want to read the held data, and under which conditions you want to write the held data.

 2. PC and RAM [35]